bragebr/FYSSTK4155/README.md

 This is a project repository for codes developed in the course FYS-STK4155 at the University of Oslo.

 ## Project 1
+Implementation of Ordinary Least Squares (OLS), Ridge and LASSO regression for the purpose of studying topological data.
 ## Project 2
+Implementation of a feed forward neural network (FFNN) from scratch with backpropagation.
+Under Examples the code is used for both regression and binary classification.
 ## Project 3
 #### load_datasets.py
 Library: contains call to return scaled, normalized and train-test splitted data sets.